 Finding the best answers for complicated problems takes a team.
 It all starts by putting communities and people first.
 Then, the focus shifts to managing concerns and creating opportunities, tapping into the right resources at the right time.

-Apparently, the value of bringing a reusable camp cup for a three-day rafting trip was so obvious that it didn’t make the packing list.
+The value of packing a reusable camp cup for a three-day rafting trip probably is pretty obvious to most outdoor enthusiasts.
 Unfortunately, with my one prior camping experience, before Yeti was even founded, it was not obvious to me.

 Cathy Ritter is joining a panel of top tourism leaders for a provocative closing session: Building Forward with Better Tourism.
 Led by moderator Helen Marano, Founder and President, Marano Perspectives, the panel also will include Isabel Hill, Director, National Travel and Tourism Office, US Department of Commerce; Richard Peterson, President & CEO, US Cultural & Heritage Marketing Council; and Dawn Drew, Founder and CEO, MOSTE, and DawnDrew Independent Productions.